Direct Detection of Ultralight Dark Matter via Charged Lepton Flavor Violation: Supplemental Material

 \subsubsection{Coherent (``slow'') oscillations}

-We first consider time-oscillating $\ell_i \to \ell_j \phi'$ decays with a fixed phase.
-To estimate the expected upper bound on the branching ratio of the oscillating signal, we construct a $\chi^2$ test statistic, and work with the ``Asimov" data set, which assumes that each of the $n_{\rm bin}=T/\Delta t$ bins will contain the ``predicted'' event counts ($N_\text{pred}$) under a given hypothesis.
+{ We first consider time-oscillating $\ell_i \to \ell_j \phi'$ decays with a fixed phase and a period that is long enough it can be resolved with a binned analysis.
+We later consider the effects of phases varying across multiple coherence patches (Sec.~\ref{sec:multiple:patches}).} To estimate the expected upper bound on the branching ratio of the oscillating signal, we construct a $\chi^2$ test statistic, and work with the ``Asimov" data set, which assumes that each of the $n_{\rm bin}=T/\Delta t$ bins will contain the ``predicted'' event counts ($N_\text{pred}$) under a given hypothesis.
 Since background processes are assumed not to oscillate, the expected number of background events is taken to be constant in each bin.
 Thus, in the presence of the oscillatory signal from Eq.~\eqref{eq:Ndot} with fixed phase $\delta$, the total number of predicted number of events in $k^\text{th}$ time bin, with $t\in[t_{k-1}, t_{k}]$, is given by \beq

 \eeq where $N_{\rm tot}$ is the total number of observed $\ell_i$ decays, $\mathcal{B}_{\rm sig}$ ($\mathcal{B}_{\rm bg}$) is the $\ell_i \to \ell_j \phi'$ ($\ell_i \to \ell_j\nu\bar \nu)$ \textit{time-averaged} branching ratio, while $f_{\rm{sig}(\rm{bg})}$ is the experimental efficiency -- which includes both detection efficiencies and experimental cuts.
 As anticipated, under the background-only hypothesis, the expected number of observed events is constant across all bins, so \beq N_{{\rm bg},1} \equiv N_{\text{pred},k} \bigr|_{{\cal B}_{\rm sig} \to 0} = N_{\rm tot} \mathcal{B}_{\rm bg} f_{\rm bg} \left( \frac{ \Delta t}{T} \right), \eeq where we have defined $N_{{\rm bg},1}$ to be the constant background count in each bin.
 In the limit of large backgrounds, we take the statistical uncertainty in each bin to satisfy $\sigma_{\rm stat}^2 = N_{{\rm bg},1}$, consistent with the use of the Asimov set.
 We also take into account systematic uncertainties, modeled by $\sigma_{\rm sys}^2 = \alpha^2 N_{{\rm bg},1}^2$ with $\alpha$ common to all bins -- i.e., we assume that the systematic error is a fixed, time-independent, relative error.
 Therefore, systematics are fully correlated across all time bins, and the covariance matrix and its inverse are given by \beq C = N_{{\rm bg},1} \mathbf{1} + \alpha^2 N_{{\rm bg},1}^2 \mathbb{I}, \quad \textrm{and}\quad C^{-1} = \frac{1}{N_{{\rm bg},1}} \mathbf{1} - \frac{\alpha^2}{1 + \alpha^2 N_{{\rm bg},1} n_{\rm bin}} \mathbb{I}, \eeq where $\mathbf{1}$ is the $n_{\rm bin} \times n_{\rm bin}$ identity matrix and $\mathbb{I}$ is the $n_{\rm bin} \times n_{\rm bin}$ constant unity matrix with $1$ in every entry.
 The corresponding $\chi^2$ statistic is therefore given by \beq \eeq where $S_k \equiv N^k_{\rm obs} - N_{\rm pred}^k$ is the number of signal events in bin $k$.
 For the signal in Eq.~\eqref{eq:oschypo} we then have \beq \eeq